kumbulanit/t-sql/sql trainning/untitled/module 3/Lab_Writing_Basic_SELECT_Statements.md

 1. **Unique Values Analysis**:
    - Find all unique job titles in the company
    - List all unique cities where employees live
-   - Show all unique department locations
+   - Show all unique d.DepartmentName locations
    - Find all unique project statuses and priorities

 2. **Data Profiling**: